Excellent

 • If your dog has a long or thick coat, clipping can offer a quick and easy maintenance solution to facilitate grooming and make it much easier to spot potential problems.

-A before and after groom of a cavalier spaniel with the Masterclip MD Roamer dog clippers
+Before and after groom of a cavalier King Charles spaniel

-We hope these springtime tips help keep your dog safe and happy!
-If you’d like more advice or need the perfect grooming clippers and accessories for your dog’s breed, we’re here to help.
+If you’d like more advice or need to find the perfect clippers and grooming accessories for your dog’s breed, we’re here to help.
+Contact us today for bespoke grooming recommendations.

 Lauren Dorey